-Academic misconduct Academic misconduct takes into account conduct by a student that is dishonest or unfair in relation to any academic work.
+Item Definition Academic misconduct Academic misconduct takes into account conduct by a student that is dishonest or unfair in relation to any academic work.
 Academic work refers to all assessment tasks including (however not limited to) examinations, tests, assignments, group work, projects, and presentations.
 Plagiarism is considered a form of academic misconduct.
-Collaboration Academic work that is jointly produced by two or more students with the knowledge and consent of the teacher.
-Collaboration is not plagiarism.
-Collusion This is an intentional joint attempt by a student and another person or persons to submit work, creating the understanding that it was solely produced by the student themselves.
-Collusion is a form of plagiarism and is considered a breach of academic integrity.
-Plagiarism This is the use of someone else's intellectual work, presented without suitable acknowledgement, therefore creating the idea that the work belongs, in its original form, to the individual submitting the work.
-A differentiation is to be made between plagiarism and incomplete attempts to acknowledge the words, works or ideas of someone else, this includes when a student makes a genuine attempt to reference their work, but demonstrates insufficient referencing skills.
+Plagiarism This is the use of someone else's intellectual work, presented without suitable acknowledgment, therefore creating the idea that the work belongs, in its original form, to the individual submitting the work.
+Differentiation is to be made between plagiarism and incomplete attempts to acknowledge the words, works, or ideas of someone else, this includes when a student makes a genuine attempt to reference their work, but demonstrates insufficient referencing skills.

-4. Policy Statement
+4. Policy

-ELSIS provides high quality educational services to international students and applies its policy and procedures according to the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students (2007).
+ELSIS provides high-quality educational services to international students and applies its policy and procedures according to the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students (2007).

-The school is committed to ensuring that students are made aware of the best practises which relate to the preparation and submission of work, in line with the college's principles of professional conduct.
+The school is committed to ensuring that students are made aware of the best practices which relate to the preparation and submission of work, in line with the college's principles of professional conduct.

-This policy and procedure applies to ELSIS students across all campuses.
-The relevant staff are responsible for maintaining student awareness of the school's stance on academic integrity.
+This policy and procedure apply to ELSIS students across all campuses.
+The relevant staff is responsible for maintaining student awareness of the school's stance on academic integrity.